open-education-hub/operating-systems/content/chapters/app-interact/lab/content/dbus.md

 An object has a path-like name, consisting of strings separated by a slash character (for example `/org/freedesktop/Notifications`).
 Each object contains one or more `interfaces`, which have the methods that can be called on that object.

-### D-Bus inspection with d-feet
+### D-Bus Inspection with D-Feet

-In order to better understand these concepts, we'll use a graphical tool (`d-feet`) to inspect all the available D-Bus objects on our system.
+In order to better understand these concepts, we'll use a graphical tool (`D-Feet`) to inspect all the available D-Bus objects on our system.

-Run d-feet and select `Session Bus` from the top button:
+Run D-Feet and select `Session Bus` from the top button:

 ![dfeet-session-bus](../media/dfeet_session_bus.png)